SpiffyJohnson/Flashcards/README.md

 # Flashcards
-A small flashcard program that pulls from text files and allows users to select which lines are being tested on.
+A small flashcard program that pulls data from text files.
+It allows the user to select which lines of the text file are being tested on.